Internship Resource Guide

 How can I find an internship?

-• Other ways you can jump-start your internship search:
+- Other ways to jump-start your internship search include:

 When should I start looking for an internship?

-You should start looking for an internship in the semester BEFORE you want to intern.
+Start looking for an internship the semester before you want to intern.

 How do I write a resume?

 A resume is not only about work experience.
-It should show your unique qualities, skills and background.
+It should showcase your unique qualities, skills, and background.
 It is important to highlight items that demonstrate your value.
-Most resumes are one page, so be concise.
-You can provide more details in the interview.
+A resume should fit on one page, so be concise.
+You can provide additional details in the interview.

-• Experience: Include other internships and part- or full-time employment.
+- Experience: Include other internships and any part- or full-time employment.

-• Technical and computer skills: Include basic Windows or Mac programs, in addition to any special computer programs you know.
+- Technical and computer skills: Include basic Windows or Mac programs in addition to any specialty software or platforms you are trained in.

-Provide prospective employers with multiple ways of getting in contact with you.
-Some may prefer to email information to you, while others may set up a phone interview.
-You also want to ensure that your email address and voicemail greeting are professional.
+- Contact information: Provide multiple ways to contact you.
+Some employers may prefer email while others will set up a phone or virtual interview.
+Make sure that your email address and voicemail greeting are professional.

-Use the Internet or word-processing programs to find a template to help you create your resume.
+You can find free resume templates online or on word-processing platforms that will help you get started.
 This is an easy way to get a professional look.

 Should I quit applying for internships after I have an interview lined up?